What are Income Share Agreements?

 - After finding a job students can expect to pay a percentage portion of their salary over the course of one year.

-Structured as a 1 to 2+ year program, Launch School built their curriculum around mastery-based learning to train full-stack software engineers.
+Structured as a 1 to 2+ year program, Launch School built its curriculum around mastery-based learning to train full-stack software engineers.
 The coding bootcamp features the Launch Core Curriculum – completion of which makes one eligible to apply for the Capstone Mentoring program.

 8) Mayden Academy